Integrating declarative management

 Overview

-The declarations and the status channels of declarative management can co-exist with MDM commands and profiles, which means you can gradually adopt the new features, without having to update all MDM work flows at once.
-For example, a server might just implement status subscriptions to effectively add a status channel to the MDM protocol without having to adopt all of declarative management.
+The declarations and the status channels of declarative management can coexist with MDM commands and profiles, which means you can gradually adopt the new features, without having to update all device management workflows at once.
+For example, a device management service might just implement status subscriptions to effectively add a status channel to the MDM protocol without having to adopt all of declarative management.

 Importantly, this integration doesn’t interfere with existing MDM behavior.
 Declarative management has to be explicitly enabled with a new MDM command, before you can use any of its features.
 Without that enablement, the MDM protocol functions exactly as before.